New Jack City: Production

 The film is based upon an original story and screenplay written by Thomas Lee Wright, who had worked as a story editor at The Walt Disney Company and Columbia Pictures before moving to creative executive at Paramount Pictures.
 According to Carl Hart, who corresponded with Wright following Hart's criticism of New Jack City, the screenplay was originally written as The Godfather: Part III, and featured a protagonist who sold heroin rather than cocaine.
 Wright wrote a treatment for Paramount on the idea, which they liked enough to have him try to do a first draft.
-Wright based his script to interviews he had with people from Little Italy in New York along with the story of the Black kingpin that had modeled his criminal organization in Harlem after the Mafia in Nicky Barnes.
+Wright based his script to interviews he had with people from Little Italy in New York along with the story of Nicky Barnes, the black kingpin that had modeled his criminal organization in Harlem after the Mafia.
 Wright later wrote, directed and produced Eight Tray Gangster: The Making of a Crip, a documentary of gang life in South Central Los Angeles.

 The screenplay was co-written by Barry Michael Cooper, a former investigative reporter with the Village Voice who would later write the screenplays for the 1994 dramatic films Above the Rim and Sugar Hill, the latter of which also starred Snipes.
-Cooper's rewrite was adapted from his December 1987 The Village Voice cover story entitled "Kids Killing Kids: New Jack City Eats Its Young," about the drug war in Detroit.
+Cooper's rewrite was adapted from his December 1987 Village Voice cover story entitled "Kids Killing Kids: New Jack City Eats Its Young," about the drug war in Detroit.
 The account referred to the 20th anniversary of the 1967 riots in Detroit, and in its wake, the rise of crack cocaine gangs in the late 1980s, such as Young Boys Inc., and the Chambers Brothers.
 The original story received notice from Quincy Jones, who sought a meeting with Cooper.
 He was then tasked with re-writes on a screenplay that had been done about the life of Nicky Barnes.

-Filming occurred in New York City between April 16 and June 6, 1990.
+Filming took place in New York City between April 16 and June 6, 1990.

 Reception

 New Jack City was favorably received by film critics for its cast, storyline, and soundtrack.
 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of four, writing:

 Time Out London described the film as "a superior example of what used to be called blaxploitation."

 The film initially premiered at the Sundance Film Festival on January 17, 1991, before being released nationally on March 8, 1991.
 The film, produced with an estimated $8,000,000 budget, grossed $7,039,622 during its opening weekend.
 It became the highest-grossing independent film of 1991, grossing a total of $47,624,253 domestically.
-The film holds a 77% on Rotten Tomatoes based on 30 reviews.
+The film holds an 81% on Rotten Tomatoes based on 37 reviews, with an average rating of 6.7 out of 10.
+The site's consensus states: "Stylishly directed by Mario Van Peebles, New Jack City offsets its melodramatic streak with electrifying action and a cavalcade of effective performances."
+On Metacritic the film has a weighted average score of 61 out of 100, based on 13 critics, indicating "generally favorable reviews".